International Students

 Invoice for the first term sent to the accepted applicants;

-Due date of the invoice for the 1st term (preliminary date.
-The exact date will be indicated in the invoice);
+Due date of the invoice for the 1st term (The exact date will be indicated on the invoice);

 School start.